 - State the total number of contributors to the congregation during the last fiscal year and the average amount given per contributor during the last fiscal year.

-- For the last 10 years, give the amount given to missions, state/national ministries, and other outside ministries of the church.
+- For the last fiscal year, give the amount given to missions, state/national ministries, and other outside ministries of the church.

 Write a brief overview of the area and community in which the congregation is located or which the congregation serves.
 This overview should include each of the following features:

 - Income levels (be specific with numbers/percentages within ranges)

 - Education levels (be specific within levels)

 - Social, ethnic and religious diversity (be specific with percentages within ethnicity)

 - Age distribution (be specific with percentages within age groupings)

 ** If you have access to the Mission Insite demographic software, a QuickInsite report will be sufficient of the same characteristics. for items b – g (All Western North Carolina Conference UMC churches have access to Mission Insite.
 Contact Candy Caron if you do not know how to access it.)

 Briefly describe the square mile that surrounds the primary location of the congregation using some of the same characteristics.